Table of Contents

 Be sure to complete the QuickBooks payroll reconciliation before performing this process.

-To move the gross payroll from the Accrued Payroll Holding account in QuickBooks to the Profit and Loss Statement Labor Expense Account by Division, you will need to perform the following steps in QuickBooks:
+To move the gross payroll from the Accrued Payroll Holding account in QuickBooks Desktop to the Profit and Loss Statement Labor Expense Account by Division, you will need to perform the following steps in QuickBooks Desktop:

 Go to the Balance Sheet.